xebia-functional/spark-on-lets-code/README.md

 # SparkOn

-This small spark project provides the sample code which we've talked about in [this article](http://www.47deg.com/blog/spark-on-lets-code-part-1), in the 47 Degrees blog.
+This small spark project provides the sample code which we've talked about in `Spark On` blog post series at [47D Blog](http://www.47deg.com/blog).

 ## App Requirements